 Social Media’s Growing Importance

-Three-quarters of colleges either monitor social media as part of the admissions decision making or will review social media brought to their attention.
+Three-quarters of colleges either monitor social media as part of their admissions decision making or will review social media brought to their attention.
 One-quarter do so “regularly and routinely,” and private, not-for-profit institutions are more likely than other types to do so.
-As this trend soars, online presence seems destined to be—along with grades, essays and SAT scores—a salient part of the admissions checklist.
+As big data algorithms and predictive analytics are now driving college admissions and merit aid decisions, online presence and engagement seem destined to be—along with grades, essays and SAT scores—a salient part of the admissions checklist.

 Across a well-connected world, recruiting via social media is prevalent and growing, with 93% of organizations currently using or planning to use it as a search and recruiting tool.
 Moreover, 70% of employers currently use social media to screen candidates, up from only 11% in 2006.